 Finally, if you are behind on your child support or your taxes, Chapter 13 gives you a way to catch up on those debts.

-Chapter 13 Bankruptcy in Washington many offers many other advantages to the Tacoma bankruptcy filer that I will address in another article.
+Chapter 13 Bankruptcy in Oregon many offers many other advantages to the Tacoma bankruptcy filer that I will address in another article.
 This is not to say that there is anything wrong with Chapter 7 bankruptcy at all, just that we should not assume that it is always the best option.

 Flexibility: you can dismiss the case at any time with notice or even convert it to a Chapter 7.
 You can modify a plan if income changes or you decide to give up a house or a car.
 You can refinance or sell a house during the plan.